KTH/devops-course/contributions/feedback/valdimar/README.md

 ## Title

-Feedback on essay "Docker containers: from 1979 till today"
+Feedback on essay "Using Agile and DevOps Together"

 ## Names and KTH ID